ralphcajipe/gdsc-repository-readme-guide/README.md

 - Tasks - Master folder for all tasks
   - All Task Folder names should follow specific naming convention
   - All Task folder names should be in chronologial order (from 1 to n)
-  - All Task folders should have a README.md file with task Details and task goals along with an info table containing all code/notebook files with their links and information
+  - All Task folders should have a README.md file with task Details and task goals along with an info table containing all web development files with their links and information
   - Update the [task-table](./src/tasks/README.md#task-table) whenever a task is created and explain the purpose and goals of the task to others.
-- Visualization - Folder to store dashboards, analysis and visualization reports
+- Visualization - Folder to store UI and UX mockups etc.
 - Results - Folder to store final results for the project.

 ## Project Setup